-ANNUAL EMERGENCY RESPONSE COMPETITION TEAM TIME: TOTA L MEF RITS: ANSU L RECH ARGE SEQUENCE 1 Invert the extinguisher and open nozzle to clear dry chemical from hose and relieve all pressure remaining in the shell.
-2 Put extinguisher in upright position and place hose back into normal position.
-3 Remove cartridge guard and spent cartridge.
-4 Remove the fill cap slowly and bleed off any residual pressure.
-5 Place funnel into fill opening and fill extinguisher to rated capacity with dry chemical.
-6 Clean the fill opening threads and gasket seating surface of the shell.
-Clean threads and gaskets on the fill cap.
-7 If fill cap has red indicator stem, pull down to reset before installing cap.
-8 Operate puncture lever to make sure the lever works freely.
-Insert hose under lever.
-9 Remove safety shipping cap from replacement cartridge and weigh the cartridge.
+- 1. Invert the extinguisher and open nozzle to clear dry chemical from hose and relieve all pressure remaining in the shell. - 2.
+Put extinguisher in upright position and place hose back into normal position. - 3.
+Remove cartridge guard and spent cartridge. - 4.
+Remove the fill cap slowly and bleed off any residual pressure. - 5.
+Place funnel into fill opening and fill extinguisher to rated capacity with dry chemical. - 6.
+Clean the fill opening threads and gasket seating surface of the shell.
+Clean threads and gaskets on the fill cap. - 7.
+If fill cap has red indicator stem, pull down to reset before installing cap. - 8.
+Operate puncture lever to make sure the lever works freely.
+Insert hose under lever. - 9.
+Remove safety shipping cap from replacement cartridge and weigh the cartridge.
 Weight must be within 1⁄2 ounce of weight stamped on cartridge.
-Judge must be informed of cartridge weight and scale weight of the cartridge.
-10. Ensure puncture pin is fully retracted and screw the full cartridge onto the receiver until tight.
-11. Replace cartridge guard making sure you don't cut the hose, also making sure the guide fork inside the guards fits over the cartridge.
-12 Attach visual inspection seal through puncture lever and over hose and under hose confiner.
-13 Clean extinguisher.
-14 Record date of recharge on the tag attached to the extinguisher. afety items.
-Failure to complete these steps will result the team being stopped and ore continuing.
+Judge must be informed of cartridge weight and scale weight of the cartridge. - 10.
+Ensure puncture pin is fully retracted and screw the full cartridge onto the receiver until tight. - 11.
+Replace cartridge guard making sure you don't cut the hose, also making sure the guide fork inside the guards fits over the cartridge. - 12.
+Attach visual inspection seal through puncture lever and over hose and under hose confiner. - 13.
+Clean extinguisher. - 14.
+Record date of recharge on the tag attached to the extinguisher.

+Note: are safety items.
+Failure to complete these steps will result the team being stopped and corrected before continuing.
 Points available from that point forward shall not be counted.
-JUDG E: